 Courses earned through non-accredited institutions or those that are remedial by definition of the transferring institutions or equivalent to a remedial course at NDSU will not be accepted in transfer.

 The applicability of transfer credits toward your intended program of study is determined by the respective Academic Department upon admission to NDSU.
-The Office of Registration & Records may determine the suitability of your coursework to fulfill general education requirements, pre-requisites or lower-level courses.
+The Office of Registration and Records may determine the suitability of your coursework to fulfill general education requirements, pre-requisites or lower-level courses.

 For practical purposes there are three main types of transfer credit that you will see on your Academic Requirements Report: